 - Take your daily medicines to help minimize long-term damage and avoid asthma attacks.

-- Check your peak flow regularly, such as every morning.
-This is the best way to know how well your lungs are working.
+- Check your peak flow regularly, if your doctor recommends it.
+This can help you know how well your lungs are working.

 - Check your action